sohlex/crab-rbac/README.md

 ```

 ## API
-**can(permission: string, ...roles: string[]): boolean**
+**can(capability: string, ...roles: string[]): boolean**
-Returns a boolean that states if the required permission/operation can be performed by the role(s) supplied in the arguments.
+Returns a boolean that states if the required capability can be performed by the role(s) supplied in the arguments.

 **capabilitiesOf(role: string): string[]**
-Returns all the capabilities/permissions (also the inherited ones) that a role can perform.
+Returns all the capabilities (also the inherited ones) that a role can perform.

 **listRoles(): string[]**
 Returns all the role names loaded by the rbac library.